tzaeschke/phtree/README.md

 ### Read and Write Access ###

-Any write access must be synchronized with any other concurrent write or read access (iterator.`next()` counts as read access).
-For example, a wrapper class could use a Java `ReadWriteLock` to ensure that write access always exclusive:
+Any write access must be synchronized with any other concurrent write or read access (`iterator.next()` counts as read access).
+For example, a wrapper class could use a Java `ReadWriteLock` to ensure that write access is always exclusive:

 ```